peurKe/auto_ZONA_translator/README.md

 ## Double-clic on '**auto_ZONA_translator_installer.exe**'

-- Check the box for language you want to translate to:
+- Tick the box for the language you wish to translate into:
 ```
  Choose your preferred language for ZONA subtitles
  Please select one of the following options: